 A gathering space.

-A recollection of driving through the bare hilltops and stripped valleys of West Virginia with an aching heart.
+A recollection of driving through the bare hilltops and stripped valleys of West Virginia.